There’s been a good amount of WP drama lately for various reasons, but one of the most important ones is struggling.

 Obviously, that’s not the complete list.
 And that’s not the point.

-All of the above (or at least most of those) are search queries that a business owner (or someone in charge) would search for in order to find a solution for their problem.
+All of the above (or at least most of those) are search intent signals that a business owner (or someone in charge) would search for in order to find a solution for their problem.

-I have done some research myself and I have a VA who regularly does similar internal case studies in order to identify what’s the status of the market, what sort of companies rank for those at the first several pages, who pays for AdWords, and looking at different charts at social networks, groups, communities, forums, blog lists and so on.
-One of the key metrics is blog posts and pages at company websites and blogs selling their services – the ones describing what’s offered and what are the costs.
+I have done some research myself and I have a VA who regularly does similar internal case studies in order to identify what’s the status of the market, what sort of companies search authority assets, who pays for AdWords, and looking at different charts at social networks, groups, communities, forums, blog lists and so on.
+One of the key metrics is editorial knowledge assets and pages at company websites and blogs selling their services – the ones describing what’s offered and what are the costs.

 There are TONS of articles written by non-experienced people, or services offered by high-school students or part-time freelancers and marketers, or simply bad deals that are explicitly designed to generate a huge volume of low-cost sales without providing any real quality whatsoever.